publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch5/m__us_usc_t23_s504.md

         (4)  __Set-aside; federal share__  __.—__

-        Not to exceed ½ of 1 percent of the funds apportioned to a State under section 104(b)(3)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  for the surface transportation program shall be available for expenditure by the State transportation department for the payment of not to exceed 80 percent of the cost of tuition and direct educational expenses (excluding salaries) in connection with the education and training of employees of State and local transportation agencies in accordance with this subsection.
+        Not to exceed ½ of 1 percent of the funds apportioned to a State under section 104(b)(2) for the surface transportation block grant program shall be available for expenditure by the State transportation department for the payment of not to exceed 80 percent of the cost of tuition and direct educational expenses (excluding salaries) in connection with the education and training of employees of State and local transportation agencies in accordance with this subsection.

         (5) __Federal responsibility.—__